 6a-6b: The PEMCF sends a requests to authentication and authorisation for enabling the PEGCF for the PIN via NAS to the P-NF indicating the identity of the PEGC, the PIN ID, and the PEGC ID.

 NOTE: The PEMCF can send a request to create PEGCF before connection setup between PEMCF and PEGCF.
-PEMCF may require a authentication of PEGC with the request.
+PEMCF may require an authentication of PEGC with the request.

 7: The P-NF needs to send a request to get the UE data in order to check whether the UE supporting PEGCF.